 It positions the mark in the market.

 In case of invasion of trademark rights, the owner can initiate an administrative procedure of infringement before the IMPI.
 In such a procedure, precautionary measures may be requested, such as the securing of assets.
 Once the administrative resolution declares that the infringement is firm, it is appropriate to claim damages in the civil procedure.

-A patent is a right granted to a person for an invention to use or exploit it exclusively for a limited time.
+A patent is a right granted to a person for an invention to use or exploit exclusively for a limited time.
 Protection can be requested for any invention, such as products, production processes, and inventions to transform energy or matter.

-The Industrial Property Law regulates patents and related figures to inventions, being the IMPI the competent authority for this.
+The Industrial Property Law regulates patents and related figures to inventions, being IMPI the competent authority for this.
 The patent is valid for twenty years; once this period has elapsed, the invention is considered to be in the public domain.

 Innovation.
 The creation or invention to be protected must have unpublished characteristics, not known or published before by another person.

 Inventive activity.
 The owner of the invention must have created something whose result cannot be deduced or appreciated; this means that the technical or professional sector to which the invention belongs is unaware of the existence of said element and the practical advantages resulting from its application.